TechnicalPursuit/TIBET/doc/markdown/tibet-reflect.1.md

   * `target` :
     An optional target, usually a type name, to check.

+  * `--attributes` :
+    Signify that the search should work against attributes.
+This can list all attributes (or a subset by combining with `--filter`) or just the attributes of a particular target.

   * `--filter` :
     An optional regular expression, expressed in /foo/ig form.
 This filter will be applied to fully-qualified method names.

   * `--interface` :
     An interface value from the `TP.SLOT_FILTERS` list in TIBET.
+Note that not all combinations make sense.
+Experiment to get familiar with these.

   * `--methods` :
     Signify that the search should work against methods.
 This can list all